anshigupta15/MIMO/README.md

 Challenges for existing Cellular Networks -

-a) Peak downlink data rate in LTE is 150Mbps.
++ Peak downlink data rate in LTE is 150Mbps.
-b) Can support approximately 37 users at HD rate(4Mbps).
++ Can support approximately 37 users at HD rate(4Mbps).
-c) LTE networks can support around 100-1000 users per cell.
++ LTE networks can support around 100-1000 users per cell.
-d) Latency in 4G networks is around 30-50ms.
++ Latency in 4G networks is around 30-50ms.
 Hence they cannot support applications such as autonomous vehicles and drone communication.

 Hence, new application requires a massive increase in aggregate data rates.